HazyResearch/legalbench/README.md

 **Note: smaller and manually crafted data sets are accepted!
 We ask only that the data set be at least 50 samples.**

 ### Task data (one file)

 Task data may be submitted as a single TSV (tab-separated value) file.
 The first row of the TSV file should contain a header for each column of data.
 Most tasks will have only two columns, corresponding to the task input and the correct task output (e.g., [Unfair TOS](/tasks/unfair_tos/)).
 However, a task may have more than one column (e.g., [Statutory Reasoning Assessment](https://github.com/HazyResearch/legalbench/tree/main/tasks/statutory_reasoning_assessment).
 Each remaining row in the file should correspond to a sample.
-Task training data should consist of between 5-7 samples.
 The file should be named `data.tsv`.

 If you wish to add metadata for each sample---to categorize subgroups in the dataset which implicate similar challenges---then add that as a column.
 For instance, [Hearsay](https://github.com/HazyResearch/legalbench/tree/main/tasks/hearsay) consists of a `slice` column, which describes the element of the hearsay rule being tested for each sample.

 If you submit as one file, we will go through the process of splitting the file into a train and test set.

 If you write your data in Excel or Google Sheets, then there is an option to export as a tsv file.

 ### Task data (two files)

 Alternatively, if you wish to split train and test yourself, then please submit two files.
 The first file should correspond to the train data, and should be named as `train.tsv`.
 The second file should correspond to test data, and be named `test.tsv`.
-Both shou
+Train files should consist of between 4-8 samples.
+Both files should have the same column names/schema.

 ### Task description